netmet1/constellation_nodectl/README.md

     count   | - count number of peers seen on the network and if your system is seen (true/false)

+    find    | - Is my IP address found on the network if an ip address <x.x.x.x> is supplied the system will lookup that IP address entered to determine if it is found on the network

+    peers   | - show a list of all IP addresses found on the network.

     whoami  | - show your system's external ip

     stop    | - stop node services on Node